ssc-spc-ccoe-cei/aws-guardrails-cac-solution/src/lambda/gc08_check_cloud_deployment_guide/README.md

-*This readme file was created by AWS Bedrock: anthropic.claude-v2*
+_This readme file was created by AWS Bedrock: anthropic.claude-v2_

-# GC08 - check Target Network Architecture
+# GC08 - check Target Cloud Deployment Guide

 ## Overview

-This lambda checks for the existence of the Target Network Architecture document in an S3 bucket.
+This lambda checks for the existence of the Target Cloud Deployment Guide document in an S3 bucket.
 It is designed to run in the Audit account and report compliance back to AWS Config.

 The S3 bucket location and optional Execution Role name can be provided via Config Rule parameters.